PostHog/posthog.com/contents/founders/startup-ops-toolkit.md

 Congrats, you have hopefully saved a bunch of precious time and mental energy that can now be used on building the product, talking to customers, recruiting and creating (presumably) massive hype in the AI chatbot space.

 - You should probably document all this stuff in your handbook!
 Don't have one yet?
 Feel free to [copy ours](/handbook).
-- We've written a [step-by-step guide](/founders/startup-finance-without-finance) to doing startup finance in detail - without hiring a finance person.
+- We've written a step-by-step [guide to startup finance](/founders/startup-finance-without-finance  in detail – without hiring a finance person.
 - At some point you'll want to make your [first ops hire](/founders/first-ops-hire).